coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

             Search "+"%Z "*"%Z "distr" -positive -Prop.

             Search (?x * _ + ?x * _)%Z outside OmegaLemmas.

+   .. example of cmdv that should be a cmd

    .. cmdv:: SearchAbout
       :name: SearchAbout